DEEPAKK-T/go-tests-handbook/README.md

 This repo demonstrates this cycle step by step.

-Learning Goals
+## Learning Goals

-How to write unit tests in Go
+- How to write unit tests in Go

-Using table-driven tests (idiomatic Go style)
+- Using table-driven tests (idiomatic Go style)

-Creating and using mocks
+- Creating and using mocks

-Writing integration tests (databases, APIs)
+- Writing integration tests (databases, APIs)

-Measuring performance with benchmarks
+- Measuring performance with benchmarks

-Following the TDD workflow effectively
+- Following the TDD workflow effectively

-Contributing
+## Contributing

-Contributions are welcome!
+**Contributions are welcome!**

-Fork this repo
+- Fork this repo

-Create a feature branch (git checkout -b feature/your-example)
+- Create a feature branch (git checkout -b feature/your-example)

-Commit your changes (git commit -m "feat: add new test example")
+- Commit your changes (git commit -m "feat: add new test example")

-Push to your branch and open a PR 🚀
+- Push to your branch and open a PR

-See CONTRIBUTING.md
-for details.
+- See CONTRIBUTING.md for details.

-License
+## License

 This project is licensed under the MIT License

-About
+## About

 This is a learning-focused project to master Go testing and TDD while keeping the repo clear and beginner-friendly.
 Built with by Deepak K T.